 Antonia Gijsbers was born in the Netherlands in 1943.
-She was the last child born in a family of 5, 3 sisters and 1 brother.
+She was the last child born in a family of five, three sisters and one brother.
 Her parents were merchants.

 In 1963 she married John and immigrated